tkulka/tuna-bundle/README.md

     Tuna injects some basic configs, but feel free to override them (be aware that you can broke some of functionalities by this).
     For newest config defaults check [Resources/config/config.yml](Resources/config/config.yml).
 This file also includes [Resources/config/security.yml](Resources/config/security.yml), so be sure to clear your security.yml file, or override some parts.

+    You can also fine tune Tuna by changing bundle config.
+    Here is full option config with defaults:

+        the_codeine_admin:
+            paths:
+                admin_logo: bundles/thecodeineadmin/images/logo.png
+            enable_translations: true

 ##Translations:
 Translations are enabled by default.
-You can turn them off by changing `parameters.enable_translations` to `"false"` in `config.yml`.
+You can turn them off by overriding `the_codeine_admin.enable_translations` config.

 Dump translation files: